ordinateio/TVCollector/README.md

 # TVCollector

-This extension will help you access additional fields in the fastest way and will greatly enhance the performance of your site.
+This MODx extension will help you quickly access additional fields and greatly improve the performance of your site.

 ---